SenseNet/sensenet/docs/webdav.md

 - **MockExistingFiles**: some versions of WebDAV clients shipped with Windows will automatically probe on certain files and will fail to continue if those files are not present.
 Since these files are never present in a sensenet [Content Repository](content-repository.md), the WebDAV handler mocks these files as if they existed there to ensure flawless operation.
 These files may vary from system-to-system, so if you experience any problems with opening sensenet folders via WebDAV it is possible that your WebDAV client is looking for files not present in the Content Repository.
 Use fiddler or a debug version of sensenet ECM with dbgview to detect this situation and extend this list with the file names to be mocked as existing.
 - **AutoCheckoutFiles**: if set to true, files opened in Office will be automatically checked out (locked) to the user.
 Default is false.
-- **WebdavEditExtensions**: a comma separated list of file extensions (if not set, the usual Office types are listed by default).
+- **WebDAVEditExtensions**: a comma separated list of file extensions (if not set, the usual Office types are listed by default).
 When a file is downloaded from the portal with the 'download' url parameter, only the files with these extensions will get the correct *filename* value in the *Content-Disposion* response header that browsers use to save the file (*currently this feature has nothing to do with the WebDAV functionality*).

 ## Custom WebDAV provider